Microchip-MPLAB-Harmony/net_apps_pic32mz/docs/GUID-91DACBA9-7604-4BAE-8BEE-D3EB8B3AEB4E.md

         ![required_hardware](GUID-28BB3160-D05D-474F-9FC5-12320C46252A-low.png)

-    -   No hardware related configuration or jumper setting changes are necessary.
-Connect the mini USB cable from the computer to the USB DEBUG connector on the PIC32MZ DA Ethernet Starter Kit
+    -   No hardware related configuration or jumper setting changes are necessary.<br />Connect the mini USB cable from the computer to the USB DEBUG connector on the PIC32MZ DA Ethernet Starter Kit

     -   Connect micro USB cable from the computer to the USB connector\(J4\) on the PIC32MZ DA Starter Kit